 Something about Buddhism always bugged me.
-Of course it wasn’t Buddhism itself, but what I heard.
+Of course, it wasn’t Buddhism itself, but what I heard.
 What stood out and bugged me was essentially the statement made by the Buddha that, “Life is suffering.”
 Not only did I not believe it, I thought the whole of Buddhism revolved around that negative idea.
-Rather than look deeper, I resisted the thought as though I could control the Universe and keep suffering away from either myself, or those I cared about.
+Rather than look deeper, I resisted the thought as though I could control the Universe and keep suffering away from either myself, or those I love.
 Flash forward about 30 years.
-Now I not only understand a great deal more about Buddhism, I also agree that suffering can and does happen every day to scores of people all around the world.
-In fact, after a tragedy like what happened at the school in Connecticut, how is it possible to think for a minute that suffering isn’t real?
-Of course the lesson taught by the Buddha doesn’t stop there.
-Instead the Buddha explained that freedom and peace lies in a space beyond suffering, and that liberation is available to us all.
+Now I not only understand a great deal more about Buddhism, but I also agree that suffering can and does happen every day to scores of people all around the world.
+In fact, after a tragedy like what happened at the school in Connecticut or recently in Paris, how is it possible to think for a minute that suffering isn’t real?
+Of course, the lesson taught by the Buddha doesn’t stop there.
+Instead, the Buddha explained that freedom and peace lie in a space beyond suffering, and that liberation is available to us all.

-A quick course in Buddhism might help to explain how it all came about.
+A quick course in Buddhism might help to explain how it started in the first place.
 The Buddha (which means the awakened or enlightened one) grew up as a child named Siddhartha.
-Born to a wealthy and privileged family, Siddhartha’s father so loved his child that he attempted to shelter him and keep him from ever knowing any difficulty, hardship or suffering.
-(Hmmmm…sounds like a few parents I know today!)
-But one day Siddhartha traveled beyond the family compound out into the real world.
-There he was devastated by the pain, death and tragedy he saw around him.
-As a way to find meaning and justify his own existence, he rejected his former life and became an ascetic.
+Born to a wealthy and privileged family, Siddhartha’s father so loved his son that he attempted to shelter him and keep him from ever knowing any difficulty, hardship or suffering.
+(Hmm…sounds like a few parents I know today!)
+However, one day Siddhartha traveled beyond the family compound out into the real world.
+There he was devastated by the pain, death, and tragedy he saw around him.
+As a way to find meaning and justify his existence, he rejected his former life and became an ascetic.

 What insight does the Buddha teach?
-In case you are wondering I am not a Buddhist so this is my interpretation of the teaching.
+In case you are wondering I am not a Buddhist so this merely is my interpretation of the teaching.
 Like most people I first heard about Buddhism by reading about “The Four Noble Truths.”
-There, the first truth reveals the statement, “Life is suffering,” and goes on to explain that life includes at one time or another pain, tragedy and ultimately death for every person on the planet.
-In addition no one is immune to psychological suffering like fear, disappointment, loneliness and betrayal.
+There, the first truth reveals the statement, “Life is suffering,” and goes on to explain that everyone’s life includes, at one time or another, pain, tragedy and ultimately death for every person on the planet.
+It turns out that none of us is immune to psychological suffering like fear, disappointment, loneliness and betrayal.
 (You can probably see why I didn’t like the idea when I first heard about it!)

-So I’ll bet I’m like a lot of people who rejected such a cut-and-dry perspective, especially those of us in the US that grew up in a relatively happy household where all my basic needs were covered.
-After all, when a person grows up in relative ease and safety, it is understandable that we would prefer to ignore and reject anything that would make us look at and contemplate some of the horror or evil in the world.
+So I’ll bet I’m like a lot of people who rejected such a cut-and-dry perspective, especially those of us in the US that grew up in a relatively happy and content household.
+After all, when a person grows up with relative ease and safety, it is understandable that we tend to ignore and reject anything that would make us look at and contemplate some of the horror or evil in the world.

-Unfortunately, if you live any length of time on the planet one of two things happen.
-You eventually awakened to the reality of the suffering that occurs—or you go completely numb and end up thinking only of your own little world and those close to you.
-Even then, circumstances like the tragedy in Connecticut or the recent Hurricane Sandy will usually cut through any barriers you’ve errected and force you to accept the harshness of some experiences.
+Unfortunately the longer we live, one of two things happens.
+We eventually awakened to the reality of the suffering that occurs—or we go completely numb and end up thinking only of our own little world and those close to us.
+Even then, circumstances like a tragedy here in the U.S. or around the world will usually cut through any barriers we’ve erected and force us you to accept the harshness of some experiences.

-That’s when it is a very good idea to consider the three other “truths” taught by the Buddha.
-The Second Noble Truth teaches that the root cause of all suffering comes from our cravings, desires and ignorance.
+That’s when it is advisable to consider the three other “truths” taught by the Buddha.
+The Second Noble Truth explains that the cause of all suffering comes from our cravings, desires and ignorance.
 In other words, the higher our expectations or the more we are attached to anything—the more likely we are to experience deep unhappiness.
-If we expect others to do only what we think they should do, if we fight anything that is happening that we don’t believe is fair or justified, if we crave things we cannot have, then all of that leads to our suffering.
-Our mental ignorance and misunderstanding about reality and how life works here on the physical plane, and our attachments about how it should be, all contribute to our pain.
+If we expect others to do only what we think they should do, if we fight anything that is happening that we don’t believe fair or justified, if we crave things we cannot have, then all of that leads to our suffering.
+Our ignorance and misunderstanding about reality and how life works here on the physical plane and our attachments about how it should be, all contribute to our pain.
 By growing our wisdom and understanding, and becoming unattached to cravings, we can learn to move past suffering to a place of peace.
-This supports the idea that pain might be inevitable, but suffering is optional.
-Or as my old friend Tom Costa used to say, “Just because you are going through hell, that doesn’t mean you should stop and build a condo.”
+That leads to the idea that pain might be inevitable, but suffering is optional.
+Or, as my old friend Tom Costa used to say, “Just because you are going through hell, that doesn’t mean you should stop and build a condo.”

-The Third Noble Truth then points out a major aim of Buddhism—that is developing a reflective, disciplined and aware mind that sees the world as it is and lets go of delusions and attachments.
-It is believed that a correct mental state is actually more than a good belief system.
-Instead it is a mind that is receptive, pondering and considering in each individual moment.
-Obviously, to obtain that kind of mind a person must undergo extensive meditation and study.
-But once a person is able to remove craving, ill will, delusion and ignorance from one’s mind, then true and lasting peace and happiness is the end result.
+The Third Noble Truth next points out that a major aim of Buddhism is to develop a reflective, disciplined and aware mind that sees the world as it is and lets go of delusions and attachments.
+This truth teaches that a correct mental state is better than just a good belief system.
+Instead, it is preferable to cultivate a mind that is receptive, pondering and considerate of each individual moment.
+Clearly, to obtain that kind of mind a person must undergo extensive meditation and study.
+However, once a person eliminates his or her cravings, ill will, delusions and ignorance, then true and lasting peace and happiness is the end result.

-So, I don’t know about you, but remembering these ideas from Buddhism help me understand a tragedy like the one in Connecticut in a more accepting fashion.
+So, I don’t know about you, but remembering these ideas from Buddhism help me understand tragedies like the one in Paris, or any one of a number of school shootings, in a more accepting fashion.
 I’m not saying I could remember all this if I were one of the victims, only that I would strive to get there.
 The Noble Truths remind me that most of my suffering is my desire and attachment to believing that death and bad things should never happen.
 Whenever I crave a world that conforms to my expectations of how life should be, as opposed to what has occurred, I set myself up to experience misery.
 That’s not to say I don’t work to change things within my abilities—like greater gun control and more help with those mentally afflicted, but I do my best to stay in a peaceful place if and when it does happen.
 After all, I must remember that my suffering does nothing to change the situation.
-Instead it asks me to acknowledge that life is uncertain, unpredictable and often painful.
-I am also more aware that tragedies occur every single second around the world and that instead of closing down my heart and mind in a vain attempt at self protection, I can instead remain a compassionate, peaceful and hopeful light to everyone around me.
+Instead, it asks me to acknowledge that life is uncertain, unpredictable and often painful.
+I am also more aware that tragedies occur every single second around the world and that instead of closing down my heart and mind in a vain attempt to self-protect, I can instead remain a compassionate, peaceful and hopeful light to everyone around me.

 Something tells me the Buddha would not be crushed to learn that nearly 250 people lost their lives and billions of dollars of property was destroyed when Hurricane Sandy hit the east coast in late October.
 He likely was also not devastated when an 8.9 level earthquake hit Japan in the spring of 2011 leading to both a killer tsunami as well as a nuclear reactor meltdown that killed nearly 20,000 people.
 The fact that 1 billion people around the world went to bed hungry last night surely did not cause him anxiety.
-Instead, I believe he would mediate and pray to insure his mind was free from all attachment—and then get involved in ways that he could to help alleviate the suffering of others and do his best to insure those same situations did not occur again.
+Instead, I believe he would meditate and pray to guarantee his mind was free from all attachment—and then get involved helping to alleviate the suffering of others while doing his best to ensure those same situations did not occur again.
 Maybe that path would be SMART for us all to consider.